drshahizan/research-design/proposal/proposal24251/Yang Yuefei/Chapter3/readme.md

 ## 3.2.
 Data Collection:

+### 3.2.1. data acquisition
-### 3.2.1.
-Accessing Traffic Data from Xmap.ai: API Registration: Registered for an API key on the Xmap.ai platform API Requests: Utilizing the API key, perform HTTP GET requests to the Xmap.ai endpoints to get traffic data.
+1. Accessing Traffic Data from Xmap.ai: API Registration: Registered for an API key on the Xmap.ai platform API Requests: Utilizing the API key, perform HTTP GET requests to the Xmap.ai endpoints to get traffic data.
 The data get in JSON format and contains various traffic metrics.
 Data Storage: Stored the collected data in CSV , to process it in the analysis step.
 2. Fetching Weather Data from OpenWeatherMap: API Registration: Signed up for an API key on the OpenWeatherMap website API Requests: Use the API key to make requests to the OpenWeatherMap historical weather data endpoint.

 ### 3.2.2 Obtaining Public Transport Ridership and Vehicle Registration Data: Data Download: Navigate to the Ministry of Transport, Malaysia's open data portal and acquire the datasets.
 These are dataset files in CSV format.
 Data Import: Import the downloaded CSV files into an analysis environment using a variety of data manipulation libraries.
 Data Cleaning: The dataset will prospectively require cleaning to account for incomplete data and inconsistencies, all of which can influence the accuracy of any further data handling.